 - Tofu, soy products, vinegar, seasonings, salt, herbs and spices

-Foods to Avoid During the Daniel Fast
+Foods You Can’t Eat During the Daniel Fast

 All Meat and Animal Products – Includes but not limited to: